arthurclares/finops-toolkit/docs/_automation/costlab/lab/README.md

 [ ] Concluded

 ## 4. Automating

-!!!
-To be added Waste reduction introduction !!!!

 Imagine the bustling kitchen of Donatello's, where every ingredient and tool serves a purpose in crafting the perfect pizza.
 Just like in a busy kitchen, efficiency in Donatello's cloud environment is crucial for maintaining operational excellence.
 Without automated oversight, resources such as idle virtual machines and unused storage could accumulate unnoticed, draining valuable resources and impacting operational budgets.